nagarwal1510/Agree-to-Disagree/README.md

-Basic: It contains Baisc pt=ython and Machine lLearning libraries like numpy, matplotlib, pandas etc practice code Small projects: this folder contain small tasks that we have performed like making scrappers for different websites, football predictor etc
+Basic: It contains Baisc python and Machine lLearning libraries like numpy, matplotlib, pandas etc practice code

+Small projects: this folder contain small tasks that we have performed like making scrappers for different websites, football predictor etc

 Data: This file contains all the data.
-Data in both json and csv version Web Extension: it contains code part and the ui part of the web extension Final Model: It contains all the codes of the final model
+Data in both json and csv version

+Web Extension: it contains code part and the ui part of the web extension

+Final Model: It contains all the codes of the final model